Golden Jackal: Profile and Information

 Description

-Males measures 28 to 33 in (71 to 85 cm) in body length while females measure 27 to 29 in (69 to 73 cm).
-Males weigh 13 to 31 lb (6 to 14 kg) and females weigh 15 to 24 lb (7 to 11 kg).
-The shoulder height is 18 to 20 in (45 to 50 cm) for both.
+Males measure 28 to 33 (71 to 85 cm) in body length, while females measure 27 to 29 (69 to 73 cm).
+Males weigh 13 to 31 lb (6 to 14 kg), and females weigh 15 to 24 lb (7 to 11 kg).
+The shoulder height for both is 18 to 20 in (45 to 50 cm).

-The skull of a golden jackal is similar to that of the dingo, and also closer to that of the gray wolf (C. lupus) and the coyote (C. latrans) than that of the side-striped jackal (C. adustus), black-backed jackal (C. mesomalas), and the Ethiopian wolf (C. simensis).
+The skull of a golden jackal is similar to that of the dingo and also closer to that of the gray wolf (C. lupus) and the coyote (C. latrans) than that of the side-striped jackal (C. adustus), black-backed jackal (C. mesomalas), and the Ethiopian wolf (C. simensis).

 Distinct from the wolf, the skull of the golden jackal is less massive and smaller, with a shorter facial region and a lower nasal region.